dougeby/IntuneDocs/intune/apps-deploy-gcc-dod.md

 ms.collection: M365-identity-device-management
 ---

-# Deploying apps using Intune on the GCC-High and DOD Environments
+# Deploying apps using Intune on the GCC High and DOD Environments

 Microsoft Intune can be used by tenant administrators to distribute apps to their workforce.
 The workforce is the company employee, the users of the apps.
 There are many types of apps that can be deployed from Intune on US Government Community (GCC) High or Department of Defense (DOD) environments.
 If an administrator needs to upload and distribute a Windows app intended for a GCC High or DOD audience that is custom-made, created by third-party vendors, or as an offline app downloaded from the [Microsoft Store for Business](https://businessstore.microsoft.com/store), the admin may want to distribute it as a [line-of-business app](apps-add.md#app-types-in-microsoft-intune).